christianacca/static-web-apps-auth/docs/CONTRIBUTING.md

    2. extract data access and business logic into suitable abstractions leaving the container component as an orchestrator.
       - Such abstractions include: domain models, view models, services, pure functions, rxjs operators and ngrx selectors, reducers, and effects
       - For guidance on adding a domain model and data access services see [add-domain-model.md](add-domain-model.md)
-   3. Create Cypress test for the container and the page interactions to test the various states of the page (see below workflow for this)
+   3. Create Cypress test for the container and the page interactions to test the various states of the page (see guide below for this)

 ## Cypress test workflow